jp-tulijoki/VaxApp/README.md

 # Vax App

 A web dev exercise to show vaccine and vaccination statistics.
-[The app is available in Heroku.](https://ancient-reaches-96662.herokuapp.com/)
+[A sample of the app is available in Heroku](https://ancient-reaches-96662.herokuapp.com/) (all data does not fit in the database, so it might not show exactly the same numbers as the locally installed app).

 ## Setting up a local environment